-Road ahead closed.
+The road ahead closed.
 What now?

 My wife kept putting a lot of gentle pressure on me to quickly come up with a new solution because our living room without the digital photo frame didn’t feel the same anymore.
-You may shake your head but trust me; the right digital picture frame causes a certain degree of addiction!
+You may shake your head, but trust me; the right digital picture frame causes a certain degree of addiction!

 I had to get an alternative, fast.

-Having had stopped computer home brewing many years ago, I had to get back in the saddle and educate me on state of the art.
+Having had stopped computer home brewing many years ago, I had to get back in the saddle and educate me on the state of the art.
 I looked at various alternatives like the use of an Apple TV box, but the lack of customization options made it a no-go.

 Rescue is nigh